Working with Flows

 Name: The name of the flow.

-Type: The type of the flow; for example, a service or a simple flow.
+Type: The type of the flow; for example, a simple flow.

 Application: The name of the application using the flow.